ambrozie/ambrozie.github.io/_posts/2015-10-23-fmi-crypto-seminar.md

 *_Notes_

 During the lecture it was mentioned the fact that there are no cryptosystems which rely on the difficulty of the CVP (closest vector problem).
 I later found out this is not technically correct, as the [Goldreich–Goldwasser–Halevi (GGH) lattice-based cryptosystem](https://en.wikipedia.org/wiki/GGH_encryption_scheme) is an example of such a cryptosystem.
-I agree, the scheme is not secure considering the fact that Nguyen showed as early as 1999 that there is a flaw in the design of the scheme.
+I agree, the scheme is not secure considering the fact that Nguyen showed as early as 1999 (you can read the paper [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.40.1285&rep=rep1&type=pdf)) that there is a flaw in the design of the scheme.

 Also, during the lecture, I asked whether there are situations where the lattice dimension has an effect on the security of the schemes we wish to build.
 The consensus seemed to be no but I suspect this might not always be the case.
 As [this](https://eprint.iacr.org/2013/630.pdf) paper seems to suggest, lattice dimension in lattice-based schemes underlying Fully Homomorphic Encryption needs to be very large.